jonathandash/jonathanpdash/content/authors/admin/_index.md

 I help my clients use research outputs in their businesses.

-Please take a look through my Publications, Projects and download my CV for more detail.
+Please feel free to take a look through my Publications, Projects, and download my CV for more detail.

 If you need help on technical aspects of any project please contact me.